MatzoMT/cs1302-arcade/README.md

 Your goal is to implement, from scratch, a single GUI application in Java 11 using JavaFX 11 that provides a playable game.

-You must choose one game from each of the following groups:
+You must choose one game total from either of the following groups:

 * **Group 1**